Complete Golf Store Business Logo

 How Realistic Will Your Golf Simulator Be?

-With this in mind, your golf simulator system's authenticity will be defined by the quality of the material you use.
-Especially the launch monitor accuracy, which will directly affect the data to track your progress.
+Your golf simulator system’s authenticity will be defined by the quality of the components you use, especially the launch monitor accuracy, which will directly affect the data to track your progress.
 The better quality you have, the more realistic the simulator will be.

 What Is the Best Size Screen for Golf Simulators?

-How Far Should a Screen Be From a Golf Simulator?
+How Far Should a Screen Be From the Hitting Area?

 There is less chance of balls bouncing back, which may increase the risk of injury.
-Depending on your projector, at a 10 feet distance will also get a better projection image.
+Depending on your projector, a 10 ft. distance will also get a better projection image.

-So, doing the math, let's say you need to leave 6 feet behind the ball to make a backswing with your driver.
-If you put 10 feet in front of the ball to the screen, you will end up to 16 feet.
+So, doing the math, let’s say you need to leave 6 feet behind the ball to make a backswing with your driver.
+If you put 10 feet in front of the ball to the screen, you will end up with 16 feet in room length.
 You will then need to leave an additional 1-2 feet behind the screen to absorb impact, So all of this adds up to 17-18 feet.

 Final Thoughts